ronte-ltd/PusherBundle/README.md

     app_id:   # Your app id.
 Int
     gearman_server: # Gearman server.
 String
     gearman_port: # Gearman port.
 String
+    bg_worker_id: # This will be a prefix for a background function in case multiple projects on a server using this command.
     # Additonally you may specify some custom options (optional):
     options:
         scheme:            # http / https